 I’ve found the children really enjoy this activity and every time I present it I get the sense that they have a newfound interest in foreign languages and cultures.

 Here are some versions of Frère Jacques in different languages:

 This article was posted on Wednesday, January 17th, 2018 at 9:09 pm and is filed under Canada, Children's Songs, Countries & Cultures, England, English, France, Frère Jacques, French, French Kids Songs, Language Learning, Languages, Mama Lisa, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.